8 Simple Steps for Your Most Meaningful Christmas

 And the traditions we hold fast to are the ones our near-adult children say they wouldn’t miss for the world.
 When your usually-sullen teen says, “We better go cut down a tree this year—that’s my favorite part of the whole month,” you know you’ve done something worth remembering.

-Download the free Preparing for Advent Workbook below, or support our site by purchasing it in our online store!
+Download the free Preparing for Advent Workbook below as our gift to you!